HarshitKaushik/my-dev-log/README.md

 - path() argument: kwargs - Arbitrary keyword arguments can be passed in a dictionary to the target view.
 - path() argument: name - Naming your URL lets you refer to it unambiguously from elsewhere in Django, especially from within templates. **This powerful feature allows you to make global changes to the URL patterns of your project while only touching a single file.**
 - By default, the configuration uses SQLite.
 If you’re new to databases, or you’re just interested in trying Django, this is the easiest choice.
 SQLite is included in Python, so you won’t need to install anything else to support your database.
 When starting your first real project, however, you may want to use a more scalable database like PostgreSQL, to avoid database-switching headaches down the road.
+- By default, INSTALLED_APPS contains the following apps, all of which come with Django:
+1. django.contrib.admin – The admin site.
+You’ll use it shortly.
+2. django.contrib.auth – An authentication system.
+3. django.contrib.contenttypes – A framework for content types.
+4. django.contrib.sessions – A session framework.
+5. django.contrib.messages – A messaging framework.
+6. django.contrib.staticfiles – A framework for managing static files.
+- For the minimalists - Like we said above, the default applications are included for the common case, but not everybody needs them.
+If you don’t need any or all of them, feel free to comment-out or delete the appropriate line(s) from INSTALLED_APPS before running migrate.
+The migrate command will only run migrations for apps in INSTALLED_APPS.
+- Each model is represented by a class that subclasses ```django.db.models.Model```.
+Each model has a number of class variables, each of which represents a database field in the model.
+- Django apps are “pluggable”: You can use an app in multiple projects, and you can distribute apps, because they don’t have to be tied to a given Django installation.
+- When you run ```makemigrations```, you’re telling Django that you’ve made some changes to your models (in this case, you’ve made new ones) and that you’d like the changes to be stored as a migration.